MockbaTheBorg/ooProxy/README.md

 Command-backed tools receive the tool arguments on stdin as a JSON object and in the `OLLAMA_TOOL_ARGS` environment variable.

+External tool processes also receive `OLLAMA_TOOL_CWD`, so relative paths can resolve against the active chat working directory.

 Built-in guardrails are enabled by default in `tools/ollama_chat.py` with `--guardrails confirm-destructive`.

 - Read-only built-in tools run automatically.